a street trolley in a Russian city on a snowy night

 How to form short adjectives in Russian?

-Short adjectives in Russian are derived from the nominative forms of long adjectives.
+Short adjectives in Russian are derived from the forms of long adjectives.
 Most adjectives are shortened by following the basic rules below.
 We use the adjective занятой[zanyaTOY](busy) as an example.

 Gender / Number